scratchoo/clickbind/README.md

 # clickbind

-A very tiny (pure) JavaScript library, to bind HTML elements (div, span, button, etc.) to an input that will take the specified value when this element is clicked.
+A tiny (pure) JavaScript library to bind HTML elements (div, span, button, etc.) to an input that will take the specified value when this element is clicked.
+(Appending multiple values to the same input is also available).

 ### Installation